projectcosmic/ex_icons_menu/README.md

 ------------

-Extends the [External-use Icons](https://www.drupal.org/project/ex_icons) into Drupal menu items, allowing an icon selection for menu links.
+Extends the [External-use Icons](https://www.drupal.org/project/ex_icons) into Drupal menu items, allowing an icon selection for top-level menu links or chosen menus.

 Note: this module does not display any of the icons selected.
 It is up to the theme to display the icons as required.